georgjz/functional-geometry-gambit-scheme/README.md

 ![over_triangle](screenshots/over_triangle.png)

 **Caveat**: When reading the code in `src/primitives.scm` and comparing it to [Functional Geometry][funcgem], keep in mind that in Peter Henderson's paper, the origin of the coordinate system is in the *lower left corner*, while most computer graphic libraries (including raylib) put the origin at the *upper left corner*.
-This result in slightly different implementations.
+This result in slightly different implementations (i.e., some of the vectors are calculated differently).
 But the base idea of manipulating the vectors of a enclosing box to transform pictures remains the same.

 ![Result of example code](screenshot.png)

+### Stratum 2: `src/combinators.scm`

+This is the real meat of the code.
+The procedures in this file are probably your best starting point for your own experiments.
+They all are built on top of the procedures bound in `src/primitives.scm` to build complexity step by step.

+Read [Functional Geometry][funcgeo].
+No, seriously.

 ## Known Bugs and Future Features